amadeus4dev-examples/amadeus-ios/README.md

 Amadeus has a rich set of APIs for the travel industry.
 For more details, check out the [Amadeus for Developers Portal](https://developers.amadeus.com).

+## :warning: Important message :warning:

+:heavy_exclamation_mark: This SDK is maintained **by the developer community only**.
+The Amadeus for Developers team doesn't support or maintain it. :heavy_exclamation_mark:

 ## Prerequisites

 - Swift 5.0 or higher